rthbound/eenie_meenie/README.md

 EenieMeenie
 ========

-This tool was written in order to play with some simple methods for assigning members of a population to one of two groups.
+This tool was written in order to play with some simple methods for assigning members of a population to an experimental group.
 The goal was initially to provide an algorithm that would limit the user's ability to predict to which group a member will be assigned.

 Installation
 ------------